 You can only become a seismic interpreter if you have a degree in a relevant subject such as geophysics, geology, geotechnology, maths and physical or applied sciences.

 A relevant postgraduate qualification in geosciences, petroleum geology or other related areas is beneficial, and may be a requirement for some opportunities.
 A list of accredited courses is available on The Geological Society’s website.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Pre-entry work experience can be difficult to obtain, but is helpful for entry into the profession.